 In Conclusion, Under the Management contracting and construction management contracting, both contractors are paid on a fee basis to manage, procure, and supervise the construction of a project.
 Many packages or specialist contractors have to contract out the actual construction works.
 Therefore, under this arrangement, the Contractor is employed as a construction consultant to be part of the client’s team.

 What is the main difference between contract management and construction management?

 - Management contracting – The package contractors are in contract with the management contractor.

 Who is responsible for the delay in the Management contract?

-- In Management contact procurement method, the client has a contractual link with the Management contractor (MC) only.
+- In the Management contact procurement method, the client has a contractual link with the Management contractor (MC) only.
 So the contractual risk is taken by the MC.
-Therefore the management contractor is responsible for any contractual delay.
+Therefore, he has responsibility for any contractual delay.

 3. Design and manage

-In this method, a single organization or firm is commissioned to be responsible for designing the project and managing its construction.
-The firm does carry out the work itself, but it is contracted out to many specialist sub-contractors or package contractors who enter into a contract with the client.
+In this method, a single organization or company is hired to be responsible for designing the project and managing its construction.
+The company executes the work themself, but it is done with many specialist sub-contractors or package contractors.
+All package contractors must enter into a contract with the Employer.
 A design and manage contracting firm or company is engaged as a consultant for the client and become a member of the project team.
 In this way, the project is designed, managed and constructed to the highest standards.